-What role does the New York City Coalition Against Hunger have in the CSA?
+What role does Hunger Free America have in the CSA?

-Although the West Harlem CSA is a community-organized effort, we are able to provide low-cost shares for members through the Farm Fresh Initiative, a program run by the New York City Coalition Against Hunger.
+Although the West Harlem CSA is a community-organized effort, we are able to provide low-cost shares for members through the Farm Fresh Initiative, a program run by Hunger Free America.